EventStore/EventStore/docs/persistent-subscriptions.md

 If a persistent subscription has a filter, then the persistent subscription will checkpoint when enough events are either handled or skipped by the filter.

-Checkpoint events have an Event Type of `$SubscriptionCheckpoint`, and are written to system streams that are named according to this format:
+Checkpoints are events written to system streams with event type `$SubscriptionCheckpoint`.
+Checkpoint stream name is composed using the subscribed stream name and consumer group name:

 `$persistentsubscription-STREAMNAME::GROUPNAME-checkpoint`